Quantileaidev/QuantileClientLib/README.md

 ```

 ## All New Rag Chat
-Introducing Rag Chat 2.0 – your go-to solution for seamless file uploads and effortless chatting!
+Introducing Rag Chat 1.0 – your go-to solution for seamless file uploads and effortless chatting!
 No more cumbersome links or complicated interfaces.
 It's as easy as upload, chat, and connect.

-With Rag Chat 2.0, simplicity is key.
+With Rag Chat 1.0, simplicity is key.
 Just upload your files with a click and dive straight into conversation.
-No more endless waiting for links to load or struggling with tangled chains of language
+No more endless waiting for links to load or struggling with tangled chains of language its
-*Simple*
+*Simple*,
-*effictive*
+*effictive*,
 *Easy to integrate*

 ```bash